frontid/dockerizer/docs/docs/install.md

 A brief of what install script will do:

 * Install **smartcd** if not installed (will be prompted for configuration.
 Just leave all options by default).
-* Create a new docker network called `traefik_network` if no exist.
 * Installs a traefik service (at `/usr/local/bin/tdk_traefik).
 * Installs `dk` cli.